bitrise-io/devcenter/_articles/en/getting-started/configuring-bitrise-steps-that-require-apple-developer-account-data.md

 ## Deploy to iTunes Connect Step

-With this Step you can upload screenshots, metadata and binaries to [iTunes Connect](https://itunesconnect.apple.com/) and submit your app for App Store review using the fastlane [deliver](https://docs.fastlane.tools/actions/deliver/) action.
+With [this Step](https://www.bitrise.io/integrations/steps/deploy-to-itunesconnect-deliver) you can upload screenshots, metadata and binaries to [iTunes Connect](https://itunesconnect.apple.com/) and submit your app for App Store review using the fastlane [deliver](https://docs.fastlane.tools/actions/deliver/) action.

-If you use the **Deploy to iTunes Connect** in your Workflow, you can set up connection to your Apple Developer Account by adding your credentials to the Step’s input fields.
+If you use the **Deploy to iTunes Connect** Step in your Workflow, you can set up connection to your Apple Developer Account by adding your credentials to the Step’s input fields.

 1. Add the Step in your Workflow.
 2. Provide your **Apple ID**, **Password**, and the [**Application Specific Password**](https://appleid.apple.com/#!&page=signin) to the respective input fields.